Corallorhiza

 Corallorhiza, the coralroot, is a genus of flowering plants in the orchid family.
 Except for the circumboreal C. trifida, the genus is restricted to North America (including Mexico, Central America and the West Indies).

 Most species are putatively parasitic, relying entirely upon mycorrhizal fungi within their coral-shaped rhizomes for sustenance.
 Because of this dependence on myco-heterotrophy, they have never been successfully cultivated.
 Most species are leafless and rootless.
 Most species produce little or no chlorophyll, and do not utilize photosynthesis.
 An exception is the yellowish green species Corallorhiza trifida, which has some chlorophyll and is able to fix CO_{2}.
 However, this species also depends primarily on fungal associations for carbon acquisition.

 List of species

 Many species names have been proposed that are now considered synonyms of other species, or members of other genera.
-Species accepted as members of Corallorhiza as of As of January 2023:
+Species accepted as members of Corallorhiza as of January 2023: